Have more emotionally intelligent team meetings with Spill's pre-meeting mood survey tool.

 - Brief the chairperson to make sure everyone gets a say.
 Aside from keeping the meeting to time, running the agenda and focusing everyone on the meeting objective, one of the key roles of the chairperson should be to hold the space so that everyone gets an equal chance to speak.
 This can involve stepping in when one person is dominating the conversation, and inviting opinions from those who haven't spoken as much.

-How to develop higher average social sensitivity in your teams
+How to develop higher average social sensitivity in your teams for virtual meetings

 Once you have a baseline of how socially sensitive your teams are now, you can track the effects of measures to improve their social sensitivity over time.
 Here are a few that we've found really helpful in our teams at Spill: